 Mexico City, 1972

-I enjoy exploring the concept of connection between the world's elements and mental introspection through symbolism and abstraction.
+I enjoy exploring the connection between the world's elements and mental introspection through symbolism and abstraction.

 I have specialized studies of painting, photography and contemporary art at Sotheby's Institute of Art, NY (2017), Antigua Academia de San Carlos (Faculty of Arts and Design) of the National Autonomous University of Mexico (2017), MoMA, and Saul Serrano Contemporary Art Center, in Mexico City (2016).